My steering is pulling to one side. What should I do?

 Top tips to prevent your car pulling to one side

 If you experience steering pull when driving or braking, it’s best to get your car checked by a mechanic as soon as possible.
-It might just be a minor problem that’s easily fixed, but it could also be something far more serious.
+It might be easily fixed, but it could also be something serious.

 Here are our top tips to help keep your car on the straight and narrow:

-- Make sure your car is regularly serviced so any problems can be picked up before they get more serious.
-A regular service will also reduce the risk of breaking down.
+- Make sure your car is regularly serviced – a regular service will pick up any minor problems before they become serious.
+It will also reduce the risk of breaking down.

 - Take care of your tyres – don’t just wait for the annual service or MOT.
-Regularly checking tyre pressure and the condition of your tyres will ensure they’re roadworthy and safe.
+Regularly checking your tyres’ pressure and condition will ensure they’re roadworthy and safe.

-- Check the tread depth of your tyres.
-UK law states that tyre tread depth on cars must be a minimum of 1.6mm across the central three-quarters of the tread, around its entire circumference.
-You can check tyre depth by inserting a 20p coin into the grooves on the tyre.
+- Check the tread depth of your tyres – the legal minimum limit for a car’s tyre tread depth is 1.6mm across the central three-quarters of the tread – around its entire circumference.
+Check your tyre depth by inserting a 20p coin into the grooves on the tyre.
 If the outer rim of the coin is visible, your tyre needs replacing.

-- Take extra care in bad weather – icy conditions and wet roads can increase the risk of losing control on the road.
-Get a wheel alignment check before driving in bad conditions or before a long journey, especially in the winter.
+- Take extra care in bad weather – icy conditions and wet roads can increase the risk of losing control of your car.
+Get a wheel alignment check before driving in bad conditions or taking on a long journey, especially in the winter.

-- For extra peace of mind, take out breakdown cover.
-It’s good to know that if you do end up stranded, professional help is on the way.
+- For extra peace of mind, take out breakdown cover – it’s good to know that if you break down, professional help is on the way.

 Looking for a car insurance quote?